Hobart City Centre: History

-The City wishes to increase medium-density development (dubbed 'the missing middle' in Australia and North America) "to increase the supply of housing and reduce pressure for urban sprawl".
-Hobart covers a significantly higher surface area for its population than many other places in the world, particularly Europe, where Hobart might cover 50 or 100 square kilometres, but actually covers more than 1,600 square kilometres.
-The City wants to increase diversity of transportation infrastructure, friendliness to people, sustainability, and increase density of development and natural wellbeing infrastructure (such as street trees).
+Despite its location between mountains and water, Hobart has the lowest population density of a state capital in Australia which is further reflected by the city centre containing little housing.
+The city's housing and renting costs are also the highest per capita.
+The significance of this to the broader region means the City aims to encourage infill development (dubbed missing middle housing) "to increase the supply of housing and reduce pressure for urban sprawl".
+With a focus on sustainability, it also wants to add diversity to its transportation infrastructure and the friendliness of streets to people (following "Movement and Place" principles, including planting street trees).

 Geography

-The Hobart city centre draws a sense of its identity from its location between the Derwent River and the foothills of Mount Wellington.
-The city is concentrated with Low-rise office buildings, interspersed by parks such as Franklin Square and St Davids Park and historic precincts such as Sullivans Cove and Salamanca Place.
-Due to street width, the majority of Hobart CBD's streets are One-way with a few exceptions including Elizabeth Street, the main north–south thoroughfare of the city centre.
-Davey Street/Macquarie travel parallel as a one-way couplet carrying traffic between Hobart's major highways along the CBD's southern fringe.
+The Hobart central business district draws a sense of its identity from its location between the Derwent River and the foothills of Mount Wellington.
+The city is concentrated with low-rise buildings, interspersed by parks such as Franklin Square and St Davids Park and historic precincts such as Sullivans Cove and Salamanca Place.
+The majority of Hobart CBD's streets are one-way with a few exceptions including Elizabeth Street, the main north–south thoroughfare of the city centre.
+Davey and Macquarie streets form a one-way couplet carrying traffic between Hobart's major highways along the CBD's southern fringe.
+Proposed as far back as the 1940s, the six main streets were converted to one-way on 25 October 1959.
 The streets run on a slightly warped grid pattern in the CBD, due to early planning by Lachlan Macquarie.